Air quality is important to everyone.

 Our communities have worked to reduce emissions in the towns with air quality problems, but emissions have not reduced enough to meet the national standards or the World Health Organisation standards for human health.

-In 2018 we have developed an air quality strategy to ensure that ORC has a coherent approach to achieve identified outcomes in our work programmes.
+In 2018 we developed an air quality strategy to ensure that ORC has a coherent approach to achieve identified outcomes in our work programmes.

 What is the difference between the air quality strategy and the air plan?